-HE back-to-school season poses many challenges for restaurants.
+he back-to-school season poses many challenges for restaurants.
 As the lazy days of summer wind down, so do time and money spent on dining out.
-When students head back to class, schedules change and activities increase, leading families to hunker down at home and causing college students to focus more on studies and less on entertainment.
-But this season offers opportunities for restaurants, too, from off-premise dining options to diversifying your menu dayparts.
+When students head back to class, schedules change and activities increase, leading families to hunker down at home and causing university students to focus more on studies and less on entertainment.
+But this season offers opportunities for restaurants, too, from off-premises dining to diversifying your menu dayparts.

-At Sysco, we offer a wide range of takeout-friendly ingredients, products and packaging, as well as ideas to ensure success.
-Here are our tips to make it the best fall yet.
+At Sysco, we offer a wide range of takeout-friendly ingredients, products and packaging, as well as the ideas and inspiration to ensure success.
+Here are our top tips to make it the best fall yet.

-1. Grab and Go With It
+1. Grab and Go with It.

 Portable, prepackaged meals that customers can grab and take with them have become an important factor in the success of many fast-casual and independent businesses.
 People are busy and stressed, and research shows they want something quick, tasty and healthy at a good value.
-Sysco's versatile lines of packaging make off-premise dining easy.
+Sysco's versatile lines of packaging make off-premises dining easy.
 Modern, lightweight Sysco Trendz disposables are designed for greater resistance to grease and moisture, while Sysco Earth Plus containers are made with post-consumer recycled content.

-Diversify Your Dayparts
+Diversify Your Dayparts.

-If your customers come in primarily for coffee, place packaged breakfasts, lunches and snacks like Baker's Choice Parfait Muffins close to POS, to drive impulse sales.
-If you are a lunch spot, upsell packaged dinners, à la carte entrées, or preassembled meal kits.
+If your customers come in primarily for coffee, place packaged breakfasts, lunches and snacks close to POS to drive impulse sales.
+If you are a lunch spot, upsell packaged dinners, à la carte entrées or preassembled meal kits.
 Busy parents will appreciate the convenience.

-Consider the Snack
+Consider the Snack.

 Snacking has become big business.
-According to new research, 80 percent of consumers say they snack at least once a day; snacks are used increasingly to replace a meal; and 57 percent say portability is an important factor.
-Ask your Marketing Associate about the new Block and Barrel Snack Trays.
+According to new research, 80 per cent of consumers say they snack at least once a day; snacks are used increasingly to replace a meal; and 57 per cent say portability is an important factor.
+Keep wrapped snacks accessible all day.
+Ask your Maketing Associate about our new Block and Barrel Snack Trays.

-Use the Right Foods
+4 Use the Right Foods.

-Some foods retain their flavor and texture better than others on that ride home from the restaurant.
+Some foods retain their flavour and texture better than others on that ride home from the restaurant.
 Soups, sandwiches, salads and wraps all make the grade.
 Short pastas such as cavatappi and penne retain their texture well.
-Fried foods can go soggy, but Sysco has developed several distinctive french fry products to hold up over time, including Sysco Imperial Red Batter Potatoes and Fries, and Ultimate Crisp Heavy Battered French Fries, coated in an extra-thick batter to ensure a crisp outside and buttery interior.
+Fried foods can go soggy, but Sysco has developed several distinctive french fry products to hold up over time, including Sysco Imperial Potatoes and Fries, and Ultimate Crisp Heavy Battered French Fries, coated in an extra-thick batter to ensure a crisp outside and buttery interior.

-Hit the Curb
+Hit the Curb.